 The list of items you could use to create a tinker box could go on and on.
-As long as the item is safe for children to handle, toss it in.
+As long as the item is safe for children, toss it in.
 The worst that could happen is they won’t use it.
 But… I bet they will.
 Open-ended sensory bins have a way of bringing out the kid inventor in everyone!

 To celebrate Kid Inventor’s Day, I gave my son the tinker box and he immediately lit up.
 He couldn’t believe this box of “junk” was all for him to play with.
 He set about exploring each piece, asking questions about what things were (I have no clue on some of the stuff hubby dropped in!).

-**Update: It’s been THREE YEARS since I wrote this post, and our boys still play with their Tinker Box at ages 6 and 8!
+**Update: It’s been FOUR YEARS since I wrote this post in 2014, and our boys still play with their Tinker Box at ages 6 and 8!
 Yes, his younger brother now joins him!
 We’re always adding bits and pieces to the mix.
 Creating keeps them engaged and busy for hours!
 Who knows what they’ll create tomorrow!

 What other items would you include in a tinker box?
 What kinds of activities keep your kids engaged for lengths of time?

 For more creative play ideas… check out:

 For another take on creative play, visit my guest post on the Melissa & Doug blog all about handmade instruments!
-I think you’ll enjoy seeing how easily kids can make and play their own musical instruments.
+You’ll enjoy seeing how easily kids can make and play their own musical instruments.